Delismachado/WebScrapping/README.md

 - [x] The app needs to save these links found in the localfile (testing)
 - [] The app needs to save these links found in the database (SQL or No-SQL)

+- [x] The app needs to list these links saved in the localfile
 - [] The app needs to list these links saved in the database

 - [] After collecting all links from the initial URL.
 Collect from the newly found links.